amintahmasbi/DSND_Term1/lessons/Supervised/0_LinearRegression/README.md

 __Ridge regression__ is linear regression with L2 norm regularization

-The hyperparameter, \alpha, lets us control how much we penalize the coefficients, with higher values of \alpha creating simpler modelers.
-The ideal value of \alpha should be tuned like any other hyperparameter.
+The hyperparameter, $\alpha$, lets us control how much we penalize the coefficients, with higher values of $\alpha$ creating simpler modelers.
+The ideal value of $\alpha$ should be tuned like any other hyperparameter.

 ```python
 from sklearn.linear_model import Lasso